Induced Riemannian structures on null hypersurfaces: Riemannian metric induced on a null hypersurface

-In this section, we show how to induce a Riemannian metric on a lightlike hypersurface $L$.
-The construction depends on the choice of a vector field in a neighborhood of $L$ and, as we will see, it also induces a lightlike vector field and a screen distribution on $L$.
-In this sense, the geometric data on $L$ are not independently chosen, but they depend on the arbitrarily chosen vector field.
+In this section, we show how to induce a Riemannian metric on a null hypersurface $L$.
+The construction depends on the choice of a vector field in a neighborhood of $L$ and, as we will see, it also induces a null vector field and a screen distribution on $L$.

 Take $\zeta$ a vector field defined in some open set containig $L$ and denote by $\alpha$ the $1$-form metrically equivalent to $\zeta$.
 Take $\omega =i^{\ast}\alpha$, being $i:L\hookrightarrow M$ the canonical inclusion, and consider the tensors $\overline{g}=g+\alpha\otimes\alpha$ and $\widetilde {g}=i^{\ast}\overline{g}$.